Local referendum: Direct democracy and its forms

 The Local Referendum Act regulates the local referendum or local popular vote.
 A local referendum is held if the municipal or statutory city council decides to hold it, or if a preparatory committee submits a proposal for holding it and the council decides to call it.
 The proposal of the preparatory committee is valid if it is supported by a certain number of eligible persons, which depends on the size of the municipality or statutory town.

 The second option is to announce it on the proposal of the preparatory committee.
-This consists of at least 3 authorised persons and has certain tasks to perform.
-For example, it can propose the holding of a local referendum, delegate members to the electoral commissions, or file a motion to invalidate the vote.
+This consists of at least three authorised persons and has certain tasks to perform.
+For example, it can propose a local referendum, delegate members to electoral commissions, or file a motion to invalidate the vote.
 The proposal of the preparatory committee must be accompanied by the signatures of the supporting authorised persons, which must be certified by the municipal authority of the municipality or the municipality of the statutory town.

 Questions that cannot be asked in a local referendum are questions concerning local taxes, the budget of the municipality or statutory town, the election and removal of the mayor or mayoralty, or other questions that would be contrary to the law.
 Also, a referendum cannot be held if 24 months have elapsed since the last valid decision on the same question in a local referendum.